mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 It should be also noted that JACK can't deal (well) with two or more sound cards.
 Mixxx can do this using the ALSA API and this with no extra latency as long the underlying driver allows it.

-## What comes next?

-There is a chance to get rid of the extra latency and make Mixxx use the buffer provided by Jack/PipeWire.
-This requires that Mixxx becomes a native Jack or Pipewire application by using their client libraries directly or via a thin wrapper library.

-A lot to do.
+Pipewire will become default on most diestros and we need to find out what is the best setup for using it with Mixxx.
 Do you have interest to help?
 Get in contact with us at [Zulip](https://mixxx.zulipchat.com)